Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 It’s not bad, but it still requires a lot of typing if we want to run

-files.
+this on the all the .bed files.
 Plus, we want to run this

 and essentially generate a report summarizing the results all in one